muon-spectroscopy-computational-project/muspinsim/docs/docs/input.md

     field
 ```

 Which range to use as the X axis of the simulation's output files.
 Must be another keyword that accepts a range, and the given keyword *must be specified as a range* in this input file.
-When fitting, this is also assumed to be the X axis of the data to fit, and the range specified for this keyword is overridden by the fitting data.
+When fitting, if x_axis is specified or the range for the default range `time` is set, then the user provided X values will not be used to perform the fit (as the fitting data's X values are used to optimise the `fitting_variables`).
+They will, however, be used to perform a final evaluation when writing the .dat file.
+This enables the fit to use all the available data, whilst also allowing the user to evaluate data for a particular region of interest, or at a different precision.
+If the range provided does not overlap with the experimental data, then the user will be warned that the they are extrapolating the result of the fit.
 By default it's `time`.

 ### y_axis